Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s Active Directory forest includes thousands of user accounts.
+Your company has Active Directory forest includes thousands of user accounts.
 You have been informed that all network resources will be migrated to Azure.
 Thereafter, the on-premises data center will be retired.
 You are required to employ a strategy that reduces the effect on users, once the planned migration has been completed.
 Solution: You plan to require Azure Multi-Factor Authentication (MFA).
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s Active Directory forest includes thousands of user accounts.
+Your company has Active Directory forest includes thousands of user accounts.
 You have been informed that all network resources will be migrated to Azure.
 Thereafter, the on-premises data center will be retired.
 You are required to employ a strategy that reduces the effect on users, once the planned migration has been completed.
 Solution: You plan to sync all the Active Directory user accounts to Azure Active Directory (Azure AD).
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s Active Directory forest includes thousands of user accounts.
+Your company has Active Directory forest includes thousands of user accounts.
 You have been informed that all network resources will be migrated to Azure.
 Thereafter, the on-premises data center will be retired.
 You are required to employ a strategy that reduces the effect on users, once the planned migration has been completed.
 Solution: You plan to enforce password change.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.